-- Acreage / LOS The Planning Commission decided to retain the existing comprehensive plan level of service standard of seven acres of parkland per 1,000 population.
+- 1. Acreage / LOS The Planning Commission decided to retain the existing comprehensive plan level of service standard of seven acres of parkland per 1,000 population.
 The Planning Commission did not agree with the PMP recommendation to limit the level of service standard to "developable parkland".
 In reaching its decision on this matter the Planning Commission noted the difficulty in differentiating developable and non-developable parkland, and felt that "non-developable" parkland like the beaches should be accounted for as parks for the purpose of calculating level of service. - 2.
 Private Recreational Facilities The PMP did not analyze or provide any data and analysis for private recreational facilities in residential communities or acknowledge these facilities for addressing park/recreational needs for citizens residing in these communities.
 The Planning Commission consensus on this issue was a concern that the PMP ignores this significant contribution provided by private developments for the purpose of a city wide parks master plan.
 Ignoring this contribution could result in erroneous conclusions and recommendations from the Plan. - 3.
-Use of Subareas for Parks Planning (general discussion no consensus) The Planning Commission discussed the option of subareas as proposed in the PMP for the purpose of parks planning.
-This technique could establish areas that differ with regard to geography (e.g. east and west of I-75), land use (e.g. density), amount and type of existing recreational facilities, presence of private recreational facilities, etc. The Planning Commission felt that the number of subareas should be limited to two or at most three in order to not be overly complicated.

-- 4. Maintenance with emphasis of Quality instead of Quantity Related to the Planning Commission discussion on level of service, the Planning Commission felt strongly that the plan should focus on maintenance and enhancement of existing facilities with much less emphasis on needing additional acreage for parks.
+Use of Subareas for Parks Planning The Planning Commission does not support the use of subareas for the purpose of parks planning.
+The use of subareas would be in conflict with the comprehensive plan city-wide level of service standard for parks and recreation. - 4.
+Maintenance with emphasis of Quality instead of Quantity Related to the Planning Commission discussion on level of service, the Planning Commission felt strongly that the plan should focus on maintenance and enhancement of existing facilities with much less emphasis on needing additional acreage for parks.
 In doing so, the Planning Commission recognized that new sources of funding that were not specifically identified in the plan would need to be identified.
-During this discussion the current interlocal agreement with Sarasota County was discussed and the Planning Commission felt the agreement should be revisited to address maintenance shortfalls in City parks maintained by the County. - 5.
-One-Quarter Mile Policy The Planning Commission discussion on this issue resulted in a consensus to remove the distance element for the purpose of a level of service standard.
-In coming to this consensus there was discussion about access and transportation to facilities being more readily available diminishing the need for the distance element. - 6.
-Natural Areas and Habitat (discussion no consensus) The Planning Commission had a brief discussion about the appropriateness of discussing wildlife corridors and habitat in a parks master plan.
-No consensus was reached on the topic.
+During this discussion the current interlocal agreement with Sarasota County was discussed and the Planning Commission felt the agreement should be revisited to address maintenance shortfalls in City parks maintained by the County.